NilStack/Drizzle/README.md

 # Drizzzle
-Not just another iOS client for Dribbble.
+Not just another iOS client for GitHub.